Christopher W. Grady: Naval career

 Ashore, Grady first served on the staff of the Joint Chiefs of Staff and then as naval aide to the chief of naval operations.
 He also served on the staff of the chief of naval operations as assistant branch head, Europe and Eurasia Politico-Military Affairs Branch (OPNAV N524).
 He then served as executive assistant to the navy's Chief of Legislative Affairs.
 Next, he served as the deputy executive secretary of the National Security Council in the White House.
 He then went on to serve as the executive assistant to the chief of naval operations.

 Grady's flag assignments include the Director of the Maritime Operations Center (N2/3/5/7), commander, United States Pacific Fleet; Commander, Carrier Strike Group 1 and the Carl Vinson Carrier Strike Group, where he deployed for nearly ten months to the Western Pacific and the Persian Gulf conducting combat operations in support of Operation Inherent Resolve.
 He was then commander of Naval Surface Force Atlantic.

-As a vice admiral, he commanded the United States Sixth Fleet from October 28, 2016 to March 1, 2018, relinquishing command to Vice Admiral Lisa Franchetti.
-On October 31, 2017, the United States Senate confirmed Grady's reappointment to the rank of vice admiral and assignment as the assistant to the Chairman of the Joint Chiefs of Staff.
+As a vice admiral, he commanded the United States Sixth Fleet from 28 October 2016 to 1 March 2018, relinquishing command to Vice Admiral Lisa Franchetti.
+On 31 October 2017, the United States Senate confirmed Grady's reappointment to the rank of vice admiral and assignment as the assistant to the Chairman of the Joint Chiefs of Staff.

-On February 28, 2018, Grady was nominated by President Donald Trump for appointment to the rank of admiral and assignment as commander of United States Fleet Forces Command, and confirmed by the Senate on March 22, 2018.
-He assumed command of USFFC and Naval Forces Northern Command on May 4, 2018 and of commander, Naval Forces Strategic Command (NAVSTRAT) and United States Strategic Command Joint Force Maritime Component Command (JFMCC) on February 1, 2019.
+On 28 February 2018, Grady was nominated by President Donald Trump for appointment to the rank of admiral and assignment as commander of United States Fleet Forces Command, and confirmed by the Senate on 22 March 2018.
+He assumed command of USFFC and Naval Forces Northern Command on 4 May 2018 and of commander, Naval Forces Strategic Command (NAVSTRAT) and United States Strategic Command Joint Force Maritime Component Command (JFMCC) on 1 February 2019.

 Vice Chairman of the Joint Chiefs of Staff

-On November 1, 2021, he was nominated by President Joe Biden to succeed retiring General John E. Hyten as the vice chairman of the Joint Chiefs of Staff.
-A nomination hearing was scheduled for December 2, 2021, but it was postponed in favor of Senate negotiations on the 2022 NDAA.
-He was confirmed by voice vote on December 16, 2021, and was sworn in on December 20, 2021.
+On 1 November 2021, he was nominated by President Joe Biden to succeed retiring General John E. Hyten as the vice chairman of the Joint Chiefs of Staff.
+A nomination hearing was scheduled for 2 December 2021, but it was postponed in favor of Senate negotiations on the 2022 NDAA.
+He was confirmed by voice vote on 16 December 2021, and was sworn in on 20 December 2021.

+Acting Chairman of the Joint Chiefs of Staff

+On 21 February 2025, President Donald Trump dismissed Air Force General C. Q. Brown, Jr. from his position as Chairman of the Joint Chiefs of Staff.
+In accordance with 10 USC Ch 5, Admiral Grady assumed the role of acting Chairman of the Joint Chiefs of Staff.
+This ended with the confirmation of Air Force General Dan Caine on 11 April 2025.